alexandre-roux/vinted-backend/README.md

 for buying, selling, and exchanging clothes.
 It includes functionalities for user authentication, offer creation, editing, deletion, and retrieval, as well as payment processing.

-👉 A live demo is available here: https://vinted-backend-qe6e.onrender.com/graphql
+👉 The GraphQL API is available here: https://vinted-backend-qe6e.onrender.com/graphql

 ## Features